You’ve been trying to keep the beavers away from your property, but they won’t leave.

 3. Eliminate Food Supply

-Eliminate their food supply by trimming back any plants and trees near their habitat, as well as removing any bodies of water where they might find food.
+Eliminate their food supply by trimming plants and trees near their habitat and removing any bodies of water where they may find food.

-You can also set up motion-activated sprinklers near the water that will scare away the beavers, although this may not work if they become accustomed to them.
+You can set up motion-activated sprinklers near the water to scare the beavers.
+However, if they get used to them, they may ignore them.

 Beavers also rely on aquatic vegetation for food, so try to keep it at bay by regularly removing any weeds or debris from nearby bodies of water.
 You can also create a simple fence around the area to make it difficult for them to access the vegetation.